 Organisations subject to Article 3(2) of the GDPR must appoint an EU-based representative in one of the Member States where the data subjects whose data is processed are located.
-The EDPB guidelines confirm that the GDPR does not establish substitutive liability for representatives: they can only be held liable for their direct obligations under GDPR (i.e. Article 30 and Article 58(1)).
-Bird & Bird now assists non-EU established organisations with this obligation and can be appointed as GDPR representative.
+An equivalent obligation to appoint a UKbased representative currently exists under the UK GDPR too.
+The EDPB guidelines confirm that the GDPR does not establish substitutive liability for representatives: they can only be held liable for their direct obligations under the GDPR (i.e. Article 30 and Article 58(1)).
+Bird & Bird now assists non-EU and non-UK established organisations with this obligation and can be appointed as both UK and EU GDPR representative.
 Contact Bird & Bird Privacy Solutions if you would like further details about our GDPR representative services.